shahedk/GestureToolkit/README.md

 # Gesture Toolkit

-This project was developed as part of a Masters thesis at ASE group in University of Calgary.
-Its a proof of concept implementation of a toolkit to simplify the multi-touch application development and testing.
-The toolkit supports WPF and Silverlight framework.
+A toolkit to simplify the large screen (eg. 25"-80") multi-touch application development and testing.
+It supports WPF and Silverlight framework.

 ### Features